anushadatar/game-of-comparch/README.md

  > along with Conway, that, were the game really to be played on an infinite lattice, there must surely arise true living "life forms", perhaps themselves
  > evolving into more complex, possibly sentient, "organisms".(Ilachinski 2001: 133)

-Using these configurations that have been invented (or found) by users of the Game of Life, we can create basic computational elements.
+Using these configurations that have been discovered by users of the Game of Life, we can create basic computational elements.
 With streams of gliders representing logical 1's and 0's, all the basic logic gates can be made, such as the *AND* gate shown below.
 By showing that these building blocks of computation can be made robustly and consistently, it seems as if any computation that can be performed by a traditional computer could theoretically be implemented in the
 Game of Life.
 In fact, *Life* has been proven to be Turing-complete --